exercism/v3/reference/types/floating_point_number.md

 ### Production Line Analysis

 This exercise asks students to write code to analyse the production of an assembly line.
 It covers:

-- arithmetic
+- Arithmetic
-- numeric comparison / conditionals
+- Numeric comparison
-- parsing between integers and floating point numbers.
+- Converting between integers and floating point numbers.
+- Conditionals

+#### Implementations

 - [C#][implementation-csharp-production-line]

 ### Savings Accounts

 This exercise calculates interest on savings accounts.
 It covers:

-- numeric comparison / conditionals
+- Numeric comparison
+- Conditionals
-- rounding
+- Rounding
-- the importance of different precisions, using integers, 4 byte floating point numbers and 16 byte floating point numbers
+- The importance of different precisions, using integers, 4 byte floating point numbers and 16 byte floating point numbers
-- basic loops.
+- Basic loops

 #### Implementations